 What is eSIM or Embedded SIM?

-Can you imagine switching to another operator without having to go to a store or without waiting for your SIM card chip to arrive?
-Additionally, being able to use the same number on your phone, watch, car, and even your home fridge?
-Well, eSIMs make that possible and easy.
+Can you imagine switching to another operator without having to go to a store or waiting for your SIM card chip to arrive?
+Additionally, being able to use the same number on your phone?
+Well, Digital SIMs make it possible and easy.

-Over the years, plastic SIMs have been reduced in size to fit into more compact phones, and have also improved in data capacity.
-Thus, the most primitive SIM card was the size of a credit card, while most people in their 30s and above know about the first cellphone with a miniSIM card, launched in 1996.
+Over the years, plastic SIMs have been reduced in size to take up less space in more compact phones and have also improved in data capacity.
+Thus, the most primitive SIM card was the size of a credit card, while most people in their 30s and above know about the first cellphone with a mini SIM card, launched in 1996.
 More recent handsets use the nanoSIM, which has virtually no plastic surface anymore.

 How do you set up an eSIM?

-The configuration of the eSIM can be done by the user at home following a process that is almost as simple as making a selfie: just direct the phone’s camera to a two-dimensional barcode (or BIDI code) provided by the operator for the phone to capture the configuration that will be transferred to the eSIM.
+Setting up a virtual SIM card can be done by the user at home following a process that is almost as simple as taking a selfie: just aim the phone’s camera to a 2-D barcode (or BIDI code) provided by the operator for the phone to capture the configuration that will be transferred to the virtual card.

 Virtual SIM: Instructions for iOS and Android

-Then, depending on the phone and whether you use an Android or iOS phone, the virtual sim card configuration process is completed by following a series of steps that include choosing whether the eSIM will be used for calls and data or only for data, and also choosing whether the eSIM will work as a single line or together with another line, either in another eSIM profile or a conventional SIM card.
+Afterward, depending on the phone and whether you use an Android or iOS phone, the virtual sim card configuration process is completed by following a series of steps that include choosing whether the eSIM card will be used for calls and data or only for data, and also choosing whether the digital SIM will work as a single line or together with another line, either in another eSIM profile or a conventional SIM card.

-The same eSIM can be configured as many times as you want, and it can work with both national and foreign operators depending on the configuration provided to the eSIM.
-A feature that will be especially appreciated by those who like to travel abroad without giving up their phone number and without risking surprises on their phone bill.
+The same virtual SIM card can be configured as many times as you want, and it can work with both domestic and foreign operators depending on the configuration provided to the eSIM.
+This is a feature that will be especially appreciated by those who like to travel abroad without giving up their phone number and without risking surprises on their phone bill.

-Difference between eSIM and SIM
+Difference between eSIM card and SIM card

 The main difference between the eSIM and SIM card is that the eSIM is completely virtual, so to use it, you don’t need a physical chip like the traditional SIM card, but you need a compatible cellphone.
-Usually, just the last-gen devices support it.
+Usually, only the last-gen devices support it.

 This means that to get an eSIM, you don’t need to wait days at home for the SIM to arrive, or another couple of days for it to be activated.
-You just need to go to an online store, buy the eSIM and download it.
-All in a couple of minutes.
+You just need to go to an online store, buy it and download it.
+All in a couple of minutes!

 Frequently Asked Questions about eSIM